 Students are invited to participate in the National Spirited Arts competition where they can apply themselves creatively to religious and philosophical themes.

-In Beliefs and Values students consider social and moral issues as well as developing their understanding of the world around them through the study of the major world religions.
+In Beliefs & Values (RS/PSHE) students consider social and moral issues as well as developing their understanding of the world around them through the study of the major world religions.

 Year 7 Curriculum